-Male Breast Reduction Surgery Cost and Procedure Information
+Male Breast Reduction (Gynecomastia Surgery) Procedure Guide

 A male breast reduction is one of the most commonly performed plastic procedures for men in the UK.
 The procedure involves removing excess breast tissue, fat and sometimes skin to reduce the size of the breast and create a firmer, more defined chest contour.